-Parents wishing to apply for a place at the school should obtain a copy of the common application form from Wokingham Borough Council.
-This applies to pupils living in other Local Authorities, where these Authorities are not using the in-year coordinated scheme.
-This should be completed and returned to the Council in accordance with its instructions.
-The Council will notify the parent of the outcome of the application once the school has advised them of the decision made by the admissions committee.
+Parents wishing to apply for a place at the school should complete an in-year admissions form.
+This should be completed and returned to the school in accordance with its instructions.
+The school will notify the parent of the outcome of the application once a decision has been made by the admissions committee.
+Places offered should be taken up within one half-term of the offer being made.